 3. Get rid of excess before you move.

 This.
 Is.
 So.
 Important.
 We downsized and sold off a lot of our stuff.
 We cleaned out the house and garage quite a few times before the move and had quite a few yard sales, even a free sale.
-Our goal was to get rid oas much as we could that
+Our goal was to get rid of as much as we could so that we didn’t have to take it with us or deal with storing it for later.

 4. Determine a function for each space.